microsoftgraph/dataconnect-solutions/solutions/projectstaffing/pygraph/azure_processing/pygraph_utils/README.md

 > Note: Be mindful whether you install in root or virtualenv/conda environment.

-### During development
-The package development approach allows us to make changes in the wheel and to automatically have them available to all python scripts using them during the next run
-+ Run: `python setup.py develop`
-+ Package check oneliner: `python -c "from taxo_utils.test import tester;tester()"` (alternatives in `pygraph_utils/taxo_utils/test.py`)
-+ Check `./taxo_utils/test.py`, make some changes in the returned string.
-+ Rerun package check oneliner above, observe the changed string.

 ### Building the wheel
 Providing a wheel packaging the common code is the reference approach as far as Databricks is considered.
+Depending on the python setup performed, you might need to activate a python virtualenv or a conda environment before performing the following steps:
 1. Set your current directory to `pygraph/azure_processing/pygraph_utils`
 2. Run the following command to create the `.whl` file:
     + ```pip install wheel``` (if not already installed)